 This structure is not only beneficial for sales associates, but ensures that LegalShield is clearly separated from some of the most troublesome issues with the direct selling industry: inventory-loading, including auto-ship of product to be compensated; paying for recruitment versus product sales; and sales only to distributors (few or no retail customers).

 Currently the company has more than 30,000 active sales associates and more than 1.5 million retail members.
 LegalShield retains law firms across the United States and Canada with more than 5,600 lawyers in its direct and referral networks and dozens of private investigators, all committed to helping protect its members.

-Want to read the 0 reviews on LegalShield?
+Want to read more about LegalShield?
 Click here for LegalShield Review!